 - Chronically ill patients may have difficulty swallowing or may need to manage their intake with careful dosing.

 - Users with chronic asthma or respiratory allergies can opt for ingestion as an alternative.

 - Eating cannabis relieves users of the smoker's debris, ashes, and odor.

-- Cooking with cannabis can be more efficient and economic than purchasing strains and smoking supplies.
+- Cooking with cannabis can be more efficient and economical than purchasing strains and smoking supplies.

 - Many people choose to raise their own cannabis as they would any kitchen herb, so they have a regular supply.

 - Caregivers find edibles easier to administer and manage for patients suffering after the effects of chemotherapy or spending their final days in hospice.